-On February 6, 2018, the Corporation announced the completion of the acquisition of Alterra Power Corp. ("Alterra") by way of an arrangement agreement pursuant to which the Corporation acquired all of the issued and outstanding common shares of Alterra for an aggregate transaction value of \$1.1 billion, including the assumption of Alterra's debt (the "Alterra Acquisition").
-The Alterra Acquisition closed on February 6, 2018 and the Corporation filed on May 3, 2018 a Business Acquisition Report in respect of thereto.
-The report is available on www.sedar.com.
+On February 6, 2018, the Corporation announced the completion of the previously announced acquisition of Alterra Power Corp. ("Alterra").
+On October 30, 2017, the Corporation and Alterra entered into an arrangement agreement (the "Alterra Arrangement Agreement") pursuant to which the Corporation agreed to acquire at a price of \$8.25 per share all of the issued and outstanding common shares of Alterra (the "Alterra Common Shares") for an aggregate transaction value of \$1.1 billion, including the assumption of Alterra's debt (the "Alterra Acquisition").
+Pursuant to the Alterra Acquisition, Alterra shareholders had the right to elect to receive either \$8.25 in cash or 0.5563 of the Corporation's Common Shares for each Alterra Common Share, subject in each case to the pro-ration, such that the aggregate consideration paid to all Alterra shareholders consisted of approximately 25% in cash and 75% in the Corporation's Common Shares.
+The Corporation filed on May 3, 2018 a Business Acquisition